 As a “lawyer’s lawyer,” Mr. Kinsella has represented numerous law firms and individual partners of firms in complex law firm dissolution proceedings, legal malpractice, and malicious prosecution actions in both state and federal courts.

-The Hollywood Reporter listed him as one of the “100 Power Lawyers” in 2013, 2014 and 2015; he is listed in “The Best Lawyers in America;” and he is a perennial “Southern California Super Lawyer.”
+The Hollywood Reporter perenniallylists him as one of the “100 Power Lawyers;” he is listed in “The Best Lawyers in America” and Chambers; and he has been a Thomson Reuters “Southern California Super Lawyer” since 2004.

 Representing the executive producer of the hit television series Bones in a lawsuit against 20th Century Fox Television, the Fox network and affiliated companies.
 The plaintiff alleges that 20th Century Fox Television cheated him out of his share of profits from the show, and that network executives threatened to cancel the series if he did not accept a lower licensing fee from Fox.
 The suit is currently pending in Los Angeles Superior Court.